Abdulhadi5692HDI/BIGTEXT/README.md

 For Help and Examples: See the <a href="https://github.com/Abdulhadi5692HDI/BIGTEXT/wiki">WIKi</a>

 BigText 0.2 Post: https://abdulhadishahzad.xp3.biz/form/_site/bigtext/update/2021/10/24/bigtext-0-2.html

+Also for a another cleaner version go into github-pages

 !!
 NEED PYTHON !!

 > APT Install (unstable)